 Hello brothers and sister ofthe Minneaplois APWU my name is Greg Teigland.
 I am currently the SCF Coordinator for the union representing the 553 zip codes under our local jurisdiction.
 I started as an alternate steward in the local in 2008 and have been serving the members ever since.
 I look forward to hearing members questions and concers and look forward to finding solutions.
 Rermember a strong union is when everyone is involved for the greater good.

 I became an alternate steward in 2016 while working as a PSE Custodian at the MSP NDC (or, the BMC for my seasoned brothers and sisters).
 Soon after I was converted to career, I became a fulltime steward for maintenance on Tour 3, as well as an alternate steward for all crafts, all tours.
-In 2019 I became the Assistant Coordinator and it has been a blur from there.
+In 2019 I became the Assistant Coordinator and it has been a blur from there And am Now the Coordinator.
 I became a steward because I believe our hard-earned rights matter and if we don’t protect them, they will be undone.

 I've been a Union Member since 1992 as a Transitional employee.
 I became a Union Steward in 1999 and have worked my way up to become the Tour 2 Clerk Craft Assistant Director.
 Later the job evolved to include Plant and Stations.
 I'm now serving my second term as the Minneapolis Clerk Craft Director.
 I've truly learned to appreciate the value of working as a team because you cannot do this alone and the fight is real.